Admission Requirements

 General Education Requirements

-The School of Education General Education (Gen Ed) curriculum consists of 40 credits in three basic categories of requirements: Skills, Distribution and Diversity.
-Courses taken to fulfill the Skills requirements may not also count towards the Distribution requirements.
-Please contact the School of Education for details.
-Please note that EDUC 3013 fulfills both the Social Science Distribution and the US Perspectives Diversity requirements
+The School of Education General Education (Gen Ed) curriculum consists of at least 40 credits in three basic categories of requirements: Skills, Distribution and Diversity.
+Courses used to fulfill the diversity requirements may also fulfill a distribution requirement, otherwise courses may not simultaneously fulfill more than one requirement.
+EDUC 3013 fulfills both the Social Science Distribution and the US Perspective Diversity requirements.

-- Skills requirement: 9 credits (6 Written Communication, 3 Quantitative Reasoning and Mathematical Skills) plus a third-level proficiency in a world language other than English
+Skills requirement: 9 credits (6 Written Communication [including one upper-division course], 3 Quantitative Reasoning and Mathematical Skills) plus a third-level proficiency in a world language other than English

-- Diversity requirement: 6 credits (3 US Perspectives and 3 Global Perspectives)
+Diversity requirement: 6 credits (3 US Perspective and 3 Global Perspective)

 The world language area of the Skills requirement aligns with the School of Education's commitment to prepare graduates who are well equipped to serve the needs of all students and advocate for educational equity and justice in our increasingly diverse communities and schools.